aimms/function-reference/predefined-identifiers/case-management-related-identifiers/currentdefaultcasetype.rst

 CurrentDefaultCaseType
 ======================

-The predefined element parameter ``AllCaseTypes`` contains the name of the current default case type.
+The predefined element parameter :aimms:set:`AllCaseTypes` contains the name of the current default case type.

 .. code-block:: aimms